IBMCP4I/cp4i-workshop-eventstreams-lab/README.md

    ![Upload icon](images/upload-icon.png)

-3.2 Select the file **es-cert.jks** that you downloaded in the previous step and follow teh prompts to upload it to the IBM Cloud Shell.
+3.2 Select the file **es-cert.jks** that you downloaded in the previous step and follow the prompts to upload it to the IBM Cloud Shell.

 ## Step 4: Add messaging components to the Stock Trader app